Redesigning a File Upload Experience

 Up until recently, uploading off-platform recordings on Discuss garnered minimal interest and usage.
 This all changed after we released Genie Summaries, a Gen-AI tool that can create a text-based summary of any interview recording or group of recordings within a project.
 What used to take researchers days to extract insights from a set of recordings could now be accomplished in minutes.

 As a result, interest in off-platform uploads surged.
-Several clients reached out about starting projects that exclusively contained off-platform research for use with Genie.
-One client even planned on uploading and summarizing "hundreds of hours" of video content once it became feasible to do so.
+Clients reached out about starting projects that exclusively contained off-platform research for use with Genie.
+Some even planned on uploading and summarizing "hundreds of hours" of video content once it was easier to do so.

 Problem